Spring Planting Tips

 Grow Up!
 Building a vertical lattice on the northern edge of your garden space maximizes solar reception to the bed and creates a windbreak.
 To maximize solar reception in the space, design so that the tallest crops (i.e. corn, sunflower, Jerusalem artichokes, scarlet runner beans) are to the north and short herbs and ground covers are at the southern edge of each garden bed.
 In small spaces, growing vertically greatly increases productivity.

-Tomato With Deep Roots.
+Tomatoes Thrive with Deep Roots.
 Plant tomatoes soon so they will have time to put down deep roots and grow tall in the spring sun.
 Here’s a tip: Cut off the lower two or three branches and plant the tomato deeper into the soil than you would think.
 The plants have the ability to turn these buried branch nodes into roots quite quickly.
+Learn more on planting here.
 One of my favorite tomatoes to grow is a prolific Czech variety called Stupice.
 For foggy coastal zones, I prefer to grow cherry tomatoes.

 A regular contributor to Edible East Bay, Joshua Burman Thayer is a Bay Area permaculture designer and educator.